-Condition Inspection
+Annual Inspection

-A detailed inspection accomplished once in the preceding 12 calendar months on an LSA in accordance with instructions provided in the maintenance manual supplied with the aircraft.
+A detailed inspection accomplished once in the preceding 12 calendar months in accordance with instructions provided in the maintenance manual supplied with the aircraft.
 The purpose of the inspection is to look for any wear, corrosion, or damage that would cause an aircraft to not be in a condition for safe operation.